rampion/rotations-twists-and-plaits/README.md

 plaitList = offsetTwistList . twistList

 ```

-Let's call this type of cycle generator a plait (to avoid collisions with braid
-theory).

 Choosing to do the offset twist second is a purely arbitrary choice, so there's
 the inverse plait, which does the offset twist first: